 (2) Subject to Part 4, the registration provided for by subclause (1) continues in force for 3 years from the commencement.

-13. Certain existing care-centres and pre-school centres continued
+13. Certain care-centres and pre-school centres as at 1 Jan 2001 continued

 (1) A care-centre or a pre-school centre —